xqyww123/Isa-Mini/doc/Language and Protocol.md

 ----------

 Finally, readers may expect Isabelle's `apply` command for applying an arbitrary tactic.
-Though this command is really unnecessary when the above commands are presents, we still decide to support it in our shell.
+Though this command is really unnecessary when the above commands are present, we still decide to support it in our shell.

 **COMMAND SYNTAX:**   `@chan APPLY @tactic` <br />
 **RESPONSE:**  Proof State <br />